Toyota E engine: 3E

 The 3E is a 1456 cc SOHC version with three valves per cylinder.
 Output ranges from 79 to 88 PS at 6,000 rpm with 87 lbft of torque at 4,000 rpm to 89 lbft of torque at 4,800 rpm.
 It appeared in 1986, and was discontinued after 1994.
 The 3E engines appeared in both carbureted (3E) and fuel-injected (3E-E) applications.
 The 3E-TE, appearing in 1986, is a turbocharged engine producing 115 PS at 5,600 rpm with 17.5 kgm of torque at 3,200 rpm.

+These engines are considered to be slightly less reliable than other Toyota engines, despite being one of the easiest engines to service.
+The most common problems of these engines are premature valve stem seal (nitrile rubber) failure, carbon buildup on the intake valves, and collapse of the oil control ring on the piston.
+This can lead to symptoms such as rough idling, stalling, and fouled spark plugs, and therefore needs to be differentially diagnosed.
+Fortunately, the valve stem seals, at least, can be replaced with silicone or Viton-based seals, which lasts much longer.